MokuDev/docurip/README.md

 | **Disk-error auto-pause** | Detects permission errors, full disks, read-only filesystems — pauses so you can fix and resume |
 | **Crawl profiles** | Pre-configured presets for API Docs, Wiki, Blog, Documentation — sensible defaults in one click |

-### Real-time Monitoring — Watch the crawler walk the tree
+### Watch the Crawler Walk the Tree with Real-Time Monitoring

 An integrated console drawer streams every fetch request, network connection, and file write as it happens.